uwplse/analytics-data/README.md

 ```

 in [commit-diffs.sh](/scripts/q2/commit-diffs.sh) to point to it.
+Also add subdirectories in your new directory for each user, with the names
+0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, and 11.
 Then, just run [commit-all-diffs.sh](/scripts/q2/commit-all-diffs.sh)
 from within its directory.
 You can then look at the Git history
 to see the processed data.